netdata/netdata/docs/cloud/manage/plans.md

 # Netdata Subscription Plans

-This page explains the differences between the Community plan and paid plans at Netdata.
+This page explains the Netdata subscription plan structure.

 ## Overview

-Netdata offers a **Community plan** (a free SaaS and Open Source Agent) that includes unlimited nodes, users, and metrics.
-This plan provides real-time, high-fidelity monitoring for applications, containers, and operating systems.
-We also offer paid subscriptions — **Homelab**, **Business**, and **Enterprise On-Premise** — each designed to meet varying needs for tighter and customizable integration.
+Netdata offers a **Community plan**, a free SaaS and Open Source Agent, while also offer paid subscriptions — **Homelab**, **Business**, and **Enterprise On-Premise** — providing key business features and unlimited access to your dashboards.

+For more info visit the [Netdata Cloud Pricing](https://netdata.cloud/pricing) page.

 ### Plans